 By the time pregnant women are in their last month of pregnancy all they want is the baby out, yet you want your baby out safely, don't you?
 There is a reason your baby has not arrived yet, they are still growing and laying down fat stores.
 In a world where we want everything yesterday, we forget that mother nature should not be rushed.
 A human pregnancy is meant to last between 38 and 42 weeks.
 Stop listening to old wives tales, Castor oil is dangerous, read on and I will tell you why!
 You need to keep your baby safe.

 Why Do People Say Castor Oil Will Bring on my Labor?

 Castor oil is known in the medical fraternity as a very effective laxative and bowel stimulant.
 The way that Castor oil works ( sometimes) to induce labor is that it sets of cramps whilst working as a laxative.
 The cramps are meant to trigger off contractions, something you may have found happens naturally as practice contractions whilst taking normal bowel movements.
 The idea is that the cramps set off significant contractions as to start off true labor.
-This sounds all so very practical until you realize that first of all Castor oil is not so easy to drink and feels like you are drinking a bottle of grease, I know because I have had 5 babies and have been misinformed enough to try this method, to no avail.
+This sounds all so very practical until you realize that first of all Castor oil is not so easy to drink and feels like you are drinking a bottle of grease.
+I know because I have had 5 babies and have been misinformed enough to try this method, to no avail.
 Oh the contractions may come but you could be in for a false labour for a whole load of nothing, left disappointed, infuriated and even more fed up than you were the day before, only now you are tired and probably have a sore bum (See next paragraph!).

 Secondly, even if you get this awful stuff down your neck, you will soon wish you had not when the contents of your body and then some fall out of your anus and not always whilst you are on the toilet either.
 Why lose the small amount of dignity you had left to hold on to?!